-- 89. The Plan is required to consider how the land use planning system could be used to consider whether the effects of development on the Welsh language and the sustainability of Welsh speaking communities need to be ameliorated.
-During the last decades, the reduction in the number of communities in Wales and the Plan area that were previously almost completely Welsh speaking can be attributed to the following factors:

-- the language not being transferred within the family

-- lack of Welsh medium social opportunities

-- outmigration of young people

-- lack of employment opportunities

-- lack of available housing and affordable housing

-- incoming non-Welsh speaking population

-- 90. One of the messages regularly heard from discussions with professional individuals and community representatives when drawing up the Gwynedd Language Strategy (2014 2017) was the importance of the relationship between the economy, housing and the Welsh language. - 91.
+- 98. Since the Deposit Plan was published the Planning (Wales) Act has been published, which introduces legislative provision for the Welsh language in the planning system.
+Section 11 requires local planning authorities to take the Welsh language into account when undertaking a sustainability appraisal, as part of Plan preparation.
+This ensures that the appraisal must include an assessment of the likely effects of the plan on the use of Welsh language in the community.
+Where appropriate it is appropriate to consider whether the effects of development on the Welsh language and the sustainability of Welsh speaking communities need to be ameliorated. - 99.
+During the last decades, the reduction in the number of communities in Wales and the Plan area that were previously almost completely Welsh speaking can be attributed to the following factors: - the language not being transferred within the family - lack of Welsh medium social opportunities - outmigration of young people - lack of employment opportunities - lack of available housing and affordable housing - incoming non-Welsh speaking population - 100.
+One of the messages regularly heard from discussions with professional individuals and community representatives when drawing up the Gwynedd Language Strategy (2014 2017) was the importance of the relationship between the economy, housing and the Welsh language. - 101.
 During 2013, a housing and language study was conducted jointly between Gwynedd Council, Anglesey Council and Snowdonia National Park Authority.
-The review was conducted using a questionnaire for residents, with the intention of trying to shed light on the relationship between the housing market, Welsh language skills of the respondents and use of the language. - 92.
-The Housing and Welsh Language Study (2014) has identified the following key messages, which confirms the complex relationship between different components: - interrelationship between fluency in Welsh, respondents' views of the importance of the language and the opportunities to use it. - education policy having a positive effect on children's language skills, but the use of the language varying outside the education situation. - employers' attitude can be a boost to the Welsh language, e.g. the private, public and voluntary sectors being more supportive of the language in Gwynedd than in Anglesey. - opportunities to use Welsh in social situations boosts the language - access to affordable housing, of the right type and size, and within the travel to work area, are important drivers in the development of the use of Welsh in some areas. - in-migration weakens the situation of the Welsh language. - apathy weakens the situation of the Welsh language.
+The review was conducted using a questionnaire for residents, with the intention of trying to shed light on the relationship between the housing market, Welsh language skills of the respondents and use of the language. - 102.
+The report about the Housing and Welsh Language Study (2014) set out the following key messages, which confirms the complex relationship between different components: - interrelationship between fluency in Welsh, respondents' views of the importance of the language and the opportunities to use it. - education policy having a positive effect on children's language skills, but the use of the language varying outside the education situation.